Acne

 Having nodules usually means a trip to a medical professional, like a dermatologist.

-They can prescribe several topical and systemic medications, which may include oral isotretinoin or topical medications that contain benzoyl peroxide.
+They can prescribe several topical and systemic medications, which may include oral medications or topical treatments that contain benzoyl peroxide.

 Nodular acne often requires treatment that lasts weeks or months and might require multiple tries with different medications.